fernandolopez2019/walnut_test/describing the asset.md

 The user can restart the game pressing the Start button many times that he want.

-If you have any question, feel free to reply to this email at your convenience.
+If you have any question, feel free to reply to this email at your best convenience.

 Fernando López/ Support Technical Lead/